"Here hills and vales, the woodland and the plain,

-According to this report, a group of ten other trekkers were also trapped in the valley during the same period because of the heavy rains swelling the streams.
+According to the report, a group of eight other trekkers were also trapped in the valley during the same period because of the heavy rains swelling the streams.

 Some distance beyond this big river crossing, the trail passes alongside an open cultivated area with a few scattered huts.

 As we walked past this clearing we could hear an irate man shouting profanities in Hindi at some other person.
 Perhaps it was two farmers having a dispute about land boundaries, which is quite a common occurence in Nagaland.

 From here the trail continues to descend until it brings you to yet another stream crossing.
 This one only had a trickle of water during our crossing and so it posed no obstacle to us.

 It was also here at this crossing that we caught up with the Bengali couple who had set out from the rest house about an hour before us and had just crossed the stream ahead of us.

 After the river crossing the trail climbs uphill for the first time, but only very briefly, and brings you up to a clearing where there’s a small rest house with a couple of hard wooden beds inside a room at the back of the building.